FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

 [Debhelper](https://manpages.debian.org/stretch/debhelper/debhelper.7.en.html) is a tool that automates various common aspects of package building.
 It consists of a collection of commands.
 In tutorial 2, you've been using debhelper through the `dh_gencontrol` and `dh_builddeb` commands.
 In this tutorial we will introduce you to more debhelper commands.

 Most Debian packages delegate almost all work to debhelper where possible, but that doesn't help you understand what's going on.
-So in this tutorial we will show you how to use debhelper in an as minimal manner as possible; in later tutorials we will show you how to use debhelper to the fullest.
+So in this tutorial we will show you how to use debhelper in an as minimal manner as possible; in the next tutorials we will show you how to use debhelper to the fullest.

 ## Preparation